Double Hill Run rd trailhead (km2280) – Comyns Hut (km2296)

 The 22 road kms passed quickly and we were at the trailhead by noon.
 Then we followed an old jeep track up to Turtons saddle.
 It was easy going, especially given the luxury of switchbacks.
 Also, because of the nice track, we were able to gawk at all the stupendous views.
 I’m running out of adjectives to describe how good the views were.

 We dropped down to the first hut, A- frame hut…not very original on the name.
-There we read that one TA guy, Ruslan from Russia, had ridden out the storm for 3 nights, by himself, no fireplace.
+There we read that one TA hiker, Ruslan from Russia, had ridden out the storm for 3 nights, by himself, no fireplace.
 He sounded like a crazy sort of fellow, but then, maybe no less crazy than ourselves.
-At least he stayed dry and didn’t get washed away.
+At least he stayed dry and didn’t get washed away by the nearby stream—yes, huts have been washed away in storms!
+He did write that water completely surrounded the hut at one point.
+On this day it was dry and peaceful outside.

 Next up, we had our first few crossings of Turtons stream.
 This would be our first test of how swollen the creeks were after the storm.